jamoma/JamomaCore/readme.txt

 --------------------------------------------------

 MAKING AN INSTALLER
-The installer.rb Ruby script collects all of the files it needs and then generates a standard Mac installer.
+The installer.rb Ruby script in Tools/installertools collects all of the files it needs and then generates a standard Mac installer.

 If you want to make an installer, then follow these instructions:
 1. do a clean deployment build (above)